 Dear Clients, Stockholders and Colleagues,

 Greenhill is a leading independent advisory firm.
-Our objective is to provide high quality, unconflicted advice to corporations, partnerships, institutions and governments globally on a wide range of transactions, including mergers & acquisitions, restructuring, financing, capital raising and other important financial transactions.
-Over 22 years we have developed a brand that is highly respected by senior decision makers around the world.
-And we have grown to significant scale, with more than 70 client-facing Managing Directors supported by a large, highly skilled group of other professionals.
+Our objective is to provide high quality, unconflicted advice to corporations, partnerships, institutions and governments globally on a wide range of transactions, including mergers & acquisitions (“M&A”), restructuring, financing, capital raising and other important financial transactions.
+Over 23 years we have developed a brand that is highly respected by senior decision makers around the world.
+And we have grown to significant scale, with a large and expanding group of client-facing Managing Directors supported by a large, highly skilled group of other professionals.
 Our team now includes senior bankers who have deep expertise in nearly every industry sector and every type of strategic financial advice, in each of the major markets around the world.

 We are proud that our Firm has achieved a long list of "firsts" among the many major independent advisory firms that have been established over the past few decades.
-We were the first to broaden from an initial focus on M&A to restructuring advisory work and later to capital advisory work, where we advise major institutional investors around the world as they buy and sell interests in private equity and real estate assets.
+We were the first to broaden our business from an initial focus on M&A advisory to restructuring advisory, where we advise in bankruptcies and similar situations, and later to capital advisory, where we advise major institutional investors around the world as they buy and sell interests in private equity and other alternative assets.
 We were also first in many aspects of our geographic expansion: the first to open in London, in Frankfurt, in Canada, in Japan, and in Australia.
-Fourteen years ago we were also the first of many to do an initial public offering, with the objective of creating a permanent ownership structure that would allow us to recruit, reward and retain successive generations of talent over many years.
+Fifteen years ago we were also the first of many to do an initial public offering, with the objective of creating a permanent ownership structure that would allow us to recruit, reward and retain successive generations of talent over many years.

 The Strategic Plan Going Forward

-In M&A, that means enhancing the breadth and depth of our industry sector expertise, primarily in the large U.S. market.
-For Financing & Restructuring Advisory, it means significantly expanding an already strong team so that this business can provide a larger counterbalance in periods when economic developments lead to a decline in M&A activity at the same time the need for restructuring expertise rises.
-In Capital Advisory, it means looking to build on the historic and continuing success of the business (Cogent Partners) that we acquired 3 years ago.
+We will seek to increase our revenue by recruiting and developing talent in all areas.
+In M&A, that means enhancing the breadth and depth of our industry sector expertise, especially in the large U.S. market.
+For Financing & Restructuring Advisory, it means further expanding an already enlarged team so that this business can provide a greater counterbalance in periods when economic developments lead to a decline in M&A activity at the same time the need for restructuring expertise rises.
+In Capital Advisory, it means looking to build on the historic and continuing success of the business (Cogent Partners) that we acquired 4 years ago.

 Robert F. Greenhill Scott L. Bok